hengyu-luo/MultiNERD_English_NER/README.md

 Run `python data_preparation.py` to prepare the dataset for both the training processes of system A and B.
 ### 2. Train and Evaluate the Model
 Run `train.py` with a command-line argument to specify which system to train.
 For example:

 - To train System A: `python train.py --system a`

-    - To train System B: `python train.py --system b` The script determines which system to train, either A or B, based on the provided command-line argument.
+- To train System B: `python train.py --system b`

+The script determines which system to train, either A or B, based on the provided command-line argument.
 ### 3. Want to Do Direct Evaluation with Existing Model (Checkpoints)?
 Run `eval.py` with required arguments:

 - Model Path: Path to the trained model checkpoint in Google Drive.
 - Data Path: Path to the tokenized dataset.
 - System: Specify the system ('a' or 'b').

+Example command:

-   Example command: `!python eval.py --model_path /content/results_system_b/checkpoint-xxx --data_path ./tokenized_dataset_b --system b`
+`python eval.py --model_path /content/results_system_b/checkpoint-xxx --data_path ./tokenized_dataset_b --system b`

 ## Evaluation
 Models are evaluated using precision, recall, F1-score, and accuracy.
 These metrics are essential in NER tasks to assess the model's ability to correctly identify and classify entities.